 How should we celebrate Tu B’shvat?

-There was a minhag in Yerushalayim, I don’t know if they do it there today, but in the olden days there was a minhag that chachomim came together the night of חמשה עשר בשבט and they ate peiros.
+There was a minhag in Yerushalayim – I don’t know if they do it there today, but in the olden days there was a minhag that chachomim came together the night of Chamisha Asar B’shvat and they ate peiros.
 But eating is only a superficial act that is meant to awaken your mind to thinking thoughts of Hashem.
 Because that’s what fruit are for – to remind you about Hashem.

-The Gemara says (Brachos 44a) that Rabbi Yochanan and Reish Lakish used to go out – it doesn’t say when, but they used to go out to Ginosar, and they would eat the peiros of Ginosar.
+The gemara (Brachos 44a) says that Rabbi Yochanan and Reish Lakish used to go out – it doesn’t say when, maybe it was on Purim, but they used to go out to Ginosar and they would eat the fruit of the orchards there.
 And they ate so much until they almost fainted from overeating.
 Rabbi Yochanan ate so much that his forehead was slippery and even a fly couldn’t land on his forehead; it slipped off his forehead.
 Reish Lakish, it says there, ate so much that he became wild, almost drunk with happiness.
 Maybe it was grapes or something like that.
 Whatever it was, he was wild with thoughts of the chesed Hashem.
-And finally Rabbi Yochanan had to ask the nasi to send policemen to take Reish Lakish home.
+And finally Rabbi Yochanan had to ask the Nasi to send policemen to take Reish Lakish home.

-Now we’re talking about great men here!
-The gemara is telling us something here!
-We have to know that peiros, fruit, are one of the wonderful creations of emunah. ונחמד העץ להשכיל.
-Fruit is most desirable because it brings wisdom.
+Now, we’re talking about great men and so we must understand that the gemara is telling us something here!
+We have to know that fruit are one of the wonderful creations of emunah. ונחמד העץ להשכיל – Fruit is most desirable because it brings wisdom (Bereishis 3:6).
 Look at a beautiful orange, or a beautiful apple.
 Why is the color so beautiful?
 Is it an accident?
 It wasn’t beautiful when the fruit was still green, when it was sour and unripe.
 Only when it became fit to eat, then it turned into a beautiful yellow or a beautiful red.
 Doesn’t that show something?!
-The fruit is a demonstration of the chesed Hashem.
+The fruit is trying to make you wise with Awareness of Hashem – every fruit is a demonstration of the chesed Hashem.

 So when you pass a fruit stand, don’t walk by like a horse walks by.
 Take a look!
-Those delectable fruits are resplendent testimonies to the niflaos ha’borei,the wonders of Hashem.
+Those delectable fruits are resplendent testimonies to the niflaos ha’Borei, the wonders of Hashem.
 A fruit is a miracle!
-Every fruit has a skin around it, that protects it, that keeps it fresh for some time.
-And inside when you finish eating that delicious content of the fruit, you find a coupon that entitles you to another package – the seed!
-You spit out that seed and it’s niflaos ha’borei.
+Every fruit has a skin around it that protects it and keeps it fresh for some time.
+And inside when you finish eating the delicious content of the fruit, you find a coupon that entitles you to another package – the seed!
+You spit out that seed and it’s more niflaos ha’Borei.
 What that seed has inside it is remarkable!
 That seed contains more information than the most sophisticated computer!

 TAPE # 812 (November 1990)